UK leader Starmer condemns attack on refugee hotel amid spread of far-right violence - ExBulletin

 UK leader Starmer condemns attack on refugee hotel amid spread of far-right violence

-LONDON (AP) British Prime Minister Keir Starmer strongly condemned the attack on a hotel housing refugees on Sunday, saying at least 10 police officers were injured, one of them in a critical condition.
-He called it an act of far-right violence.
-It came amid a surge of violence across the country after a stabbing at a dance studio left three girls dead and scores more injured.
+LONDON — British Prime Minister Keir Starmer strongly condemned Sunday's attack on a refugee hotel that left at least 10 police officers injured, one of them in a critical condition, as an act of far-right violence.

 In a statement from No. 10 Downing Street on Sunday afternoon, the Prime Minister pledged that the authorities would do everything necessary to bring the rioters to justice and that justice would be done swiftly.

+Starmer's statement comes as violence spreads across the country following a stabbing attack at a dance studio that left three girls dead and scores more injured.

 “Whether you participate in this chaos directly or encourage it online and then run away, I guarantee you will regret it,” he said.
-“This is not a protest, this is an organized, violent assault, and it should not happen on our streets or online.”
+“This is not a protest, this is an organized, violent assault, and it has no place on our streets or online.

 Starmer was speaking after a day of intense violence in the northern English city of Rotherham, where police in Rotherham struggled to contain hundreds of rioters who tried to break into the Holiday Inn Express hotel being used as a refugee accommodation facility.